microsoft/vscode-docs/docs/remote/tunnels.md

 If you're part of an organization that wants to control access to port forwarding, you can do so by allowing or denying access to the domain `global.rel.tunnels.api.visualstudio.com`.

-You can also configure and then deploy group policy settings for dev tunnels.
+For users running Windows devices, you can also configure and then deploy group policy settings for dev tunnels.
 You can learn more in the [dev tunnels documentation](https://learn.microsoft.com/azure/developer/dev-tunnels/policies).

 ### How can I ensure I keep my tunnel running?